chrishumphreys/selenium-yatspec-petclinic/README.md

 selenium-yatspec-petclinic
 ==========================

-A Demonstration of using Selenium and Yatspec using the Spring Pet Clinic application as a target.
+A Demonstration of using Selenium-Java and Yatspec for BDD style Selenium tests.
+Uses the Spring Pet Clinic application as a target.

 Make sure you are using Maven 3 and JDK7 and have a recent Firefox installed.